beaconsproject/hydrology_explorer/docs/user_guide.md

       stream,C:/data/streams.shp<br>
       catchments,C:/data/catchments.shp

-   iii) **Upload a Geopackage**: Browse to the GeoPackage.
-Users are responsible for ensuring that the study area, streams, and catchment spatial layers are in the GeoPackage.
+   iii) **Upload a Geopackage**: Browse to the GeoPackage containing study area, streams, and catchment spatial layers.

 Press the **Preview study area** button to load the three spatial layers into the map.
 Once loaded, the layers will appear on a map and can be turned on and off using the legend in the top-right corner.
 From here, move on to **Set intactness**.

 **Set intactness** defines how the intactness of each catchment will be determined.
 The app offers two options:

 1. **Value in catchments dataset** - If it exists, select the attribute in the catchment dataset that contains values for the proportion of the catchment undisturbed or intact.
-Values will range from 0 to 1, with 1 = 100% intact.
+Values will range from 0 to 1, with 1 = 100% intact. **Select this option when using the embedded Demo dataset.
+The intactness attribute is called "Intact".**

 2. **Upload intactness layer** -  The intactness layer is a polygonal feature and can be uploaded via a GeoPackage or Shapefile.
 If a GeoPackage is used, the user must specify which layer contains the intactness data.
 The app will use this spatial layer to calculate the proportion of the catchment intact.
 Note: This value will be added to the catchment dataset contained in the Download GeoPackage.